Accessibility statement: Applying for an EORI number

 Customs has assessed the accessibility of this service as follows:

-We are happy to receive feedback on the accessibility of these pages.
-You can contact us in the following ways:
+We are happy to receive feedback on the accessibility of this service.

-• Customs’ e-services are responsible for the accessibility of the service for applying for an EORI number and will also respond to feedback on accessibility.
+• The Authorisation Centre is responsible for the accessibility of the service for applying for an EORI number and will also respond to feedback on accessibility.

 • We aim to respond to feedback within five working days.